tetcoin/tetcore/README.md

 </p>

-Tetcore is the framework for blockchain innovation 🚀.
+🚀 Tetcore enables the rapid prototyping of blockchains built for any purpose.

 ## Trying it out